Lab 7: Reef Ecology

 - How would you describe the health of the reef?

 C. Not healthy

 In this part of the lab, you will compare photographs from before and after major events that have impacted reefs.
-Answer the questions about the changes in the abundance of different type of coral, algal overgrowth or percent bleaching.
+Answer the questions about the changes in the abundance of different types of coral, algal overgrowth, or percent bleaching.